-These spinach stuffed portobello mushroom make a wonderful appetizer or small plate.
+These spinach stuffed portobello mushrooms make a wonderful appetizer or small plate.
 For the latter, you can serve them with a fresh salad tossed in lemon vinaigrette.
+We originally shared this recipe about fifteen years ago, but it was in need of an update!
+We’ve simplified the instructions, provided some options, and added nutrition information.

 Photo by Kimberly KV